On the spectral properties of non-selfadjoint discrete Schr\"odinger operators: Model and Main results

-near $u = 0$.
-Therefore, the analysis of the resonances of $\la$ near the second threshold $4$ is reduced to that of the first one $0$ (up a sign and a change of variable).
-More precisely, we have:

-\begin{de} The resonances of the operator $\la$ near $4$ are the points $z = 4 - u$ where $u$ are the poles of the meromorphic extension of the resolvent $R_{-V _J}(u)$, as introduced in Proposition \ref{p3,1}.
-The multiplicity of a resonance $z_{4} := z_4(k) := 4 - k^{2}$ is defined by
+Therefore, the analysis of the resonances of $\la$ near the second threshold $4$ is reduced to that of the first one $0$ (up to a sign and a change of variable).
+Combining \eqref{eq1,11} and Definition \ref{d3,1}, we have: \begin{de} The resonances of the operator $\la$ near $4$ are the points $z = 4 - u$ where $u$ are the poles of the meromorphic extension of the resolvent $R_{-V _J}(u)$, as introduced in Proposition \ref{p3,1}. \end{de}